minjay/ICSS/README.md

 Detection of variance changepoints of a time series by Iterated Cumulative Sum of Squares (ICSS) algorithm (Matlab code)

 # Description
-Check *Use of Cumulative Sums of Squares for Retrospective Detection of Changes of Variance*.
+Check **Use of Cumulative Sums of Squares for Retrospective Detection of Changes of Variance** for details.

 # Example